owennjpr/owennjpr/README.md

 ## [PeakSynth](https://github.com/owennjpr/PeakSynth-Audio-Plugin)
 - An audio plugin created with the JUCE framework, capable of interfacing with any Digital Audio Workstation.
 - A mix between a synthesizer and a sampler that uses IIR filtering to "play" an audio file with MIDI.
 - User MIDI input is converted into a series of peak filters at frequencies corresponding to the notes being played.
-Depending on the character of the audio file being used, this can lead to lots of variety of outcomes.
+Depending on the character of the audio file being used, this can lead to a variety of outcomes.

 ## [Owlhead](https://github.com/gmccar05/owlhead)
 - Part of an ongoing research project with the Tufts University Human Factors IDEA Lab.